mwpastore/sinja/README.md

 end
 ```

-Note that the `validate` hook is _only_ invoked from within transactions
+Note that the `validate!` hook is _only_ invoked from within transactions
 involving the `create` and `update` action helpers (and any dependent `graft`
 and `merge` action helpers), so this deferred validation pattern is only
 appropriate in those cases.
 You must use immedate validation in all other